ktmeaton/rasterize-string/README.md

 # Rasterize Text

-Render a string to a pixel image with font picking.
+Rasterize a string of text to a pixel image.

 ## Why Rasterize Text?